-“We’ve repeatedly expressed concerns to government officials and federal lawmakers about possible damage to motorcycle and ATV engines caused by the inadvertent use of E15, which is now becoming available at gas stations,” says Wayne Allard, AMA vice president for government relations.
+“We’ve repeatedly expressed concerns to government officials and federal lawmakers about damage to motorcycle and ATV fuel systems and engines caused by the inadvertent use of E15, which is now becoming more readily available at gas stations,” says Wayne Allard, AMA vice president for government relations.

 Learn more: Intermediate-Level Ethanol Blends Engine Durability Study

 The AMA hosted an “E15 -- Fuel for Thought” rally and lobby day on June 19, 2013, which was modeled after the AMA’s highly successful Capitol Hill Climb kids’ dirtbike lobbying day in Washington, D.C. on May 26, 2011.
 The 2013 lobby day helped educate lawmakers about the need to research the possible harmful effects of E15 fuel on motorcycle and all-terrain vehicle engines.
 U.S. Reps.
 Bob Goodlatte (R-Va.) and Peter Welch (D-Vt.) introduced H.R.
 704, the Renewable Fuel Standard Reform Act.
 The bipartisan bill, in part, eliminates corn-based ethanol requirements and caps the amount of ethanol that can be blended into conventional gasoline at 10 percent.
 The AMA supports this common sense solution to make sure that motorcyclists have access to safe fuels.